Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Experimental Results

-\parag{Methods and Implementations} {\pth} is compared against the state-of-the-art methods reviewed in Section~\ref{sec:related_work}.
-Table~\ref{tab:methods} indicates what methods support parallel execution and external-memory scaling.
+{\pth} is compared against the state-of-the-art algorithms reviewed in Section~\ref{sec:related_work}.
+Table~\ref{tab:construction_bounds} at page~\pageref{tab:construction_bounds} indicates what implementations support parallel execution and external-memory processing.
 The ``HEM'' suffix used in the tables stands for \emph{heuristic external memory}~\cite{botelho2013practical} and refers to the approach of partitioning the input and building an independent MPHF on each partition.

 Whenever possible, we used the implementations available from the original authors.
 We include a link to the source code in the References section.
 All implementations are in C/C++, except for the construction of GOV which is only available in Java (but lookup time is measured using a C program).
 Moreover, we also tested the algorithms \emph{using the same parameters as suggested by their respective authors} to offer different trade-offs between construction time and space effectiveness.
 Below we report some details.